 AMBER: An amber light also indicates a potential fault.
 These are less of a priority to red indication lights, but you still shouldn’t ignore them!
 Contact your Toyota dealership when safe to do so.

-To book a Toyota service, contact your local dealer today.
+To enquire about Toyota service plans, contact your local dealer today.

 We strongly recommend you do not ignore any warning light connected to your airbag system.
 This warning light indicates a fault with either of the following:

 A brake system light indicates one of two things: